Frequently Asked Questions - Parking and Transportation Operational Changes due to COVID-19

 Q: Will University buses continue to run on campus?

-A: University buses run on a reduced schedule.
-Campus bus route details are below (specifics are subject to change):
+A: Campus bus route details are below (specifics are subject to change):

-- The Connector and Circulator routes will resume their normal published schedules when classes move to hybrid mode on Monday September 21.
+- The Connector and Circulator routes resumed their normal published schedules when classes moved to hybrid mode on Monday September 21.

 - PTS will monitor capacity and timing, and adjust service levels where needed to maintain physical distancing and scheduled service commitments.